SabineEmden/calculator/README.md

 #### Version 1.0.0 - 2024-07-05

 Meets all requirements for the basic version of the project.
 Doesn't include any of the features for extra credit.

+#### Version 1.1.0 - 2024-07-12

+Adds backspace button to let the user delete the digit that was last entered.

 ## My process